 The problem with changing pdb2gmx to allow this is that anybody who then happens to make a typo and have duplicated atom names in their torsion list would then get incorrect torsions instead of an error, despite having selected a force field where torsions should be unique.

-#7 Updated by Roberto Lins over 2 years ago
+#7 Updated by Roberto Lins about 5 years ago

 Thanks for taking a look into that.
 However, pretty much all classes of biomolecules in the GROMOS ff eventually uses more than one dihedral potential over a set of same four atoms.
 It dates back at least since 2003 with the lipid force field by Chandrasekhar et al. It's also present in the nucleic acid fff (Soares et al., 2004), sugars (Lins and Hunenberger, 2005) and more recently for proteins when using the 54A7 parameter set.